Chxnedu/learning-app-ecommerce/README.md

 # Introduction

-This challenge leverages Kubernetes and Containerization using Docker to deploy a php e-commerce website.
-Docker is used to encapsulate the application and its environment, ensuring it runs consistently everywhere, and Kubernetes automates deployment, scaling and management of the application.
+This challenge leverages Kubernetes and Containerization using Docker to deploy a PHP e-commerce website.
+Docker encapsulates the application and its environment, ensuring it runs consistently everywhere, and Kubernetes automates deployment, scaling, and management of the application.

 I decided to try this project after taking the [Certified Kubernetes Administrator Course](https://www.udemy.com/course/certified-kubernetes-administrator-with-practice-tests/?srsltid=AfmBOorl2NfsH0jy-wtTytR-OMwW40iBy9EXBB4acngtO32OodEM3ciT) from KodeKloud to test and validate my skills after all I learned.
-This article will cover how I approached the challenge, the decisions I took and the reasons for them, and all the new things I learned during the course of this challenge.
+This article will cover how I approached the challenge, the decisions I made, and all the new things I learned during this challenge.

 ---